grimme-lab/xtb_docs/source/setup.rst

 .. note::

-   The conda package manager can become quite slow when adding large channels like conda-forge, for a more performant alternative you can use try `mamba <https://github.com/thesnakepit/mamba>`_, which can be conveniently installed from the conda-forge channel with
+   The conda package manager can become quite slow when adding large channels like conda-forge, for a more performant alternative you can try to use `mamba <https://github.com/thesnakepit/mamba>`_ instead, which can be conveniently installed from the conda-forge channel with

    .. code-block:: none